Government announces extra millions for America's Cup

 On top of this, council was pouring in $55m of new money and bringing forward $53m of expenditure on a raft of projects to spruce up the waterfront for the Cup and Apec conference in 2021.

-Parker said many of the people who developed ETNZ's carbon fibre technology have gone on to develop carbon composites for Rocket Lab rockets and new technology from the R and D programme has flowed through to the general marine industry.
+Parker said many of the people who developed ETNZ's carbon fibre technology have gone on to develop carbon composites for Rocket Lab rockets and new technology from the R & D programme has flowed through to the general marine industry.

 "The development will provide a legacy for Auckland and for New Zealand for years to come.